Chi-SquareX/Healthcare_NLP_application/README.md

    - It then splits the concatenated context into smaller texts to facilitate efficient retrieval.

 2. **Document Retrieval**:
-   - The script constructs a vector index using Chroma to retrieve relevant documents based on user queries.
+   - A vector index is constructed using Chroma to retrieve relevant documents based on user queries.
    - The retrieved documents serve as contextual information for generating responses.

 3. **Generation of Responses**:
-   - The script constructs a prompt template that includes placeholders for context and user queries.
+   - A prompt template is constructed that includes placeholders for context and user queries.
    - It utilizes Langchain's `load_qa_chain` function to set up a question-answering chain (specifically the "stuff" chain) with the specified prompt.
    - When a user query is input, the script retrieves relevant documents, fills in the prompt template with the retrieved context and user query, and generates an answer using the RAG model.
    - The generated answer is then displayed to the user.